sainathadapa/generate-rss-feed/README.md

 --------

 Config file description:
 - `subreddits` : Specify the list of subreddits from which to gather the posts.
-Each element here is a key-value paid, with key being the subreddit name, and the value being the time filter that needs to be used (all, day, hour, month, week, year).
+Each element here is a key-value pair, with the key being the subreddit name, and the value being the time filter that needs to be used (all, day, hour, month, week, year).
 - `reddit_credentials`: Specify the reddit access credentials.
 Look [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html) to know how to acquire access codes.
 - `reddit_min_comments`: Only add posts with the number of comments greater than this value.
 - `reddit_num_posts`: Number of posts to gather from each subreddit